SkyTemple/asmeditor/README.md

 * Support for string literals and functions that accept strings
 * Item support
 * Saving and loading the graph to/from JSON
+* Reading values from User, Target and MoveData

 ## Developer setup